kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Simple Questions to Ask

-What does each column mean.
+What does each column mean
-How was it collected.
+How was it collected
 What does it miss

 ![](images/gas_prices (1).gif)